Tuesday, 10 December 2019

 Iain McGilchrist.
 “The Divided Brain.”
 TEDtalk RSA Animate: https://www.ted.com/talks/iain_mcgilchrist_the_divided_brain

 What is the left-hemisphere expansion in apes for, then?
 It has to do with their capacity to form concepts, in order to better manipulate the world.
-And so it is in humans, where it is also related to our capacity for language and, literally, to manipulation with the right hand.
+And so it is in humans, where it is also related to our capacity for language and, literally, to manipulation with the right hand

-'functions' that distinguish us from other animals and relate to our capacity for empathy: in intimate connection with the right hemisphere as a whole, it plays a significant part in imagination, creativity, the capacity for religious awe, music, dance, poetry, art, love of nature, a moral sense, a sense of humour and the ability to change our minds.
+And the bump at the front on the right in humans and in some apes, is associated with a whole array of 'functions' that distinguish us from other animals and relate to our capacity for empathy: in intimate connection with the right hemisphere as a whole, it plays a significant part in imagination, creativity, the capacity for religious awe, music, dance, poetry, art, love of nature, a moral sense, a sense of humour and the ability to change our minds.
 The ways in which hemisphere differences affect what each hemisphere ‘does’ are profound.

 Unfortunately, though the hemispheres need to cooperate, they find themselves in competition, simply because the left hemisphere’s take on things is such that it thinks it knows it all, while it cannot be aware of what the right hemisphere knows.
 Each needs the other, but the left hemisphere is more dependent on the right than the right is on the left.
 [Obvious when comparing the effects of left- vs right-hemisphere-function loss from strokes etc] Yet the left hemisphere thinks exactly the opposite and believes it can ‘go it alone.’
 I believe the battle between the hemispheres (which is only a battle from the left hemisphere’s point of view) explains the shape of the history of ideas in the West and explains the predicament we find ourselves in today.”